davi-cruz/Security/MDC/MDC-Shield/README.md

     [![Deploy to Azure](images/deploytoazure.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw%2Egithubusercontent%2Ecom%2Fdavi%2Dcruz%2FSecurity%2Fmain%2FMDC%2FMDC%2DShield%2Fazuredeployaws%2Ejson)

   - During Function deployment (or manually if you used other methods) you'll need to fill in the following information:
-    - **AZURE_AUTHORITY_HOST**: This is the default value for Azure AD.
-It has to be set to `login.microsoftonline.com`.
+    - **Function Name**: This will be the prefix value for all function resources.
+The suggestion is MDCShield.
     - **AZURE_MSI_AUDIENCE**: This is where you'll specify the Main App Registration URI.
 It can be obtained from the Azure Portal or Microsoft Entra portal and has to end with `/.default` as the following example: `urn://mdc_shield_aws/.default`.

-  > Note that unless explicitly specified, you'll always use the Client/Application ID for the resources.
-The Object ID is used for the Role Assignment.

 - Azure AD Role Provisioning and Function Code Deployment

-  Now you'll need to grant the Managed Identity the previously created Application Role to the Main application and deploy .
-To make it easier I shared below a powershell snippet which grants the identities the necessary roles:
+  Now you'll need to grant the Managed Identity the previously created Application Role to the Main application and deploy function code.

+  To make it easier I've created a powershell snippet which grants the identities the necessary roles and can be executed from Azure Cloud Shell using the currently logged in account.

     ```powershell
     .\PostDeploy.ps1 -MainAppDisplayName "MDC Shield AWS" -FunctionAppName "mdcshield<yourfunctionsuffix>"
     ```

-  `PostDeploy.ps1` can be executed directly from Azure Cloud Shell using currently active credentials.
-If you prefer, you can also execute it from your local machine, but you'll need to be logged in to Azure using `Connect-AzAccount` and have the `Az.Accounts` module installed.
+  If you prefer, you can also execute `PostDeploy.ps1` from your local machine, but you'll need to be logged in to Azure using `Connect-AzAccount` and have the `Az.Accounts` module installed.

-  > If you're interested on using a customized Function Package or just reuse the script to grant the role to other identities I recommend you to review the script arguments and adjust them accordingly. :smile:

 - AWS Azure AD OpenID Connect